 For placement in English Composition (EH 101), a student must take the AUM Placement Test and the diagnostic essay (given the first class meeting of EH 090 and EH 101) and meet departmental standards on these tests.
+Placement tests are given each quarter at New Student Orientation.
+Only under extraordinary circumstances are these tests given on an individual basis.
 The student should register for the appropriate course based on the Placement Test score, and the diagnostic essay will be used to verify correct placement.
 If the standards for placement into EH 101 are not met, the student will be withdrawn administratively from the course.
 If so withdrawn, the student may take EH 090, go to the Learning Center, or use English tutorial services.
 The English instructor will assist in transferring the student to an appropriate class, if the student prefers.
-Unless the student may enroll in EH 101 without repeating the English Placement Test.
+Unless the student passes EH 090, both tests must be retaken; if EH 090 is passed, the student may enroll in EH 101 without repeating the English Placement Test.